CustomEnv/dyatel/docs/source/group_object/interface.md

 This documentation is essential because it provides a comprehensive overview of all available methods for the `Element` and `Group` objects as well.

-For the actual method signatures, please refer to the `dyatel.base.group.Group` class.
+For the actual method signatures, please refer to the `mops.base.group.Group` class.
 ```

 The `Group` class is a fundamental building block for creating Page Object Models (POM) in web testing.